pyscajor/cornishmemory-omeka/README.md

-SCKLS Parent Theme
+cornishmemory.com Omeka theme
 ==================

-Parent Omeka theme developed for South Central Kansas Library System (SCKLS), created by Interactive Mechanics.
+A fork of the SCKLS Parent Theme by Interactive Mechanics, with customisations.

 Customization Features:
   *  Title